-and half, which is neither here nor there, but admire extremes."
-Eaton's remark is echoed in the passage from the Origin about domestic selection, which I've quoted at the beginning of this section.
-It would appear, then, that Darwin's conception that nature favored extremes came from his experience with breeding pigeons during the period when he was forging his principle of divergence.
+Darwin read several books on pigeon breeding, especially the treatises by John Eaton.
+In his Variation of Animals and Plants under Domestication, Darwin (1868, 1: 215) quoted Eaton's dictum, "Fanciers do not and will not admire a medium standard, that is, half and half, which is neither here nor there, but admire extremes."
+(Eaton, 1858, p.
+86).
+Eaton's remark is echoed in the passage from the Origin about domestic selection, which I've quoted at the beginning of this section.34 It would appear, then, that Darwin's conception that nature favored extremes came from his experience with breeding pigeons during the period when he was forging his principle of divergence.
 Pigeon fanciers went after extremes, and, he assumed, nature did as well.

 This answers the question I put earlier: What did Darwin think he had missed in the 1844 Essay and what element was new to his consideration of the problem of morphological divergence in the 1850s?
 What must have struck him during his carriage ride was the practice of breeders in producing wildly divergent races of pigeons.
 What seems to have escaped his reflective notice, however, was the salient difference between nature and the breeder: the pigeon fancier can detect extreme traits and carefully select out of his flock just those birds that display such traits and mate the individuals together.
 Nature, it would seem, cannot accomplish a comparable feat.
-I believe Darwin, nonetheless, became convinced that the analogy with artificial selection was apt because of four other assumptions he made: the dynamism of the environment; keener competition in large open areas; greater extinction between stations; and natural selection as an intentional agent.
+I believe Darwin, nonetheless, became convinced that the analogy with artificial selection was apt because of four other assumptions he made: the dynamism of the environment; keener competition in large open areas; greater extinction in intermediate zones between stations; and natural selection as an intentional agent.
+I will discuss the first three in the next section and the last in sections 8 and 9.

-7. Darwin's Assumptions about the Environment
+8. Darwin's Changing Assumptions about the Environment